ivision-research/burpscript/README.md

 - Built-in cryptographic utilities
 - Filter DSL for easily determining if the plugin's registered handlers should handle a request or response

+## Beta Notice

+Please note that, while we use this tool internally, it is still _beta software_ and there may be bugs.
+Please file issues if/when you encounter a bug!

 ## Installation

 The best way to build this project is to enter the `nix` development environment and then use the build script.